midhunkalarikkal/FullDomain/Notes/React.md

 }
 ```

-# 3.1 `forwardRef`
+3. 1. `forwardRef`
 ------------------
-forwardRef is a React function that lets you pass a ref from a parent component to a child component, allowing the parent to directly access the child’s DOM element or methods.
+forwardRef is a React hook that is used to pass a ref from a parent component to a child component, allowing the parent to directly access the child’s DOM elements or methods.

-# When to use forwardRef?
+`When to use forwardRef?`
 -------------------------
 Access Child DOM: When the parent needs to directly manipulate a child’s DOM element (e.g., focusing an input).
 Native DOM Manipulation: For scenarios like scrolling, focusing, or measuring an element.